mwittig/pimatic-fronius-solar/README.md

 * 20150623, V0.0.6
     * Revised license information to provide a SPDX 2.0 license identifier in-line with npm v2.1 guidelines on license metadata - see also https://github.com/npm/npm/releases/tag/v2.10.0
+* 20151127, V0.0.7
+    * Added parameter "threshold" to support the powersave mode of the inverter and to omit errors during powersave (contributed by @mplessing)